odeepllama/SolarSim/Docs/README.md

 1) making a numbered/coloured theme for identifying multipl econnected devices/tabs

 2) Providng a stripped down interface which removes the log/profiel windows as well as hides features that are less important.

+How about a numbered animated metaphor for a novice user on a first run through.
+Next task is highlighted and animated to draw the user's attention.
+Bubble (pop-over can guide the user as to stes, what they do and in what order they shoudl be performed.

+Visual tunign can be done as a final step.

+Can hide/collapse both the log and profile text window in order to reduce visual complexity make thigns look simpler.

+Bring at least one RP2040 home and also find a USB-C to microadapter or two - Elegoo has this

+Change the Connect button text to Connect to Device

+Get the laser cutter up and running!

+Monitor/Interact button is not needed any more.
+Hide the log window behind a toggle
+Keep the command entry dialog
+Have a sidebar to show all commands (in order) Clicking the command will send it? (maybe not!)

+Add explanatory text to the right of the section titles

+Change the REset Upload Confirm button to a checkbox to match the LOAD DEFAULT ON STARTUP.